SoniaVivi/yuria-mp-gen/README.md

 # Yuria Movie Poster Generator

-A web app that aims to provide a fast and easy tool to generate mock movie posters.
+A web app to quickly and easily create movie posters.

-**Planned Features**

-- Automatically or manually create billing credits.

-- Ability to upload images to incorporate into the poster.

-- Selection of multiple fonts for the heading and other included text.

-- Filters that affects the entire poster or the individiual components.

-- Button to automatically remove background from uploaded images.
+**Features**

+- Add titles and subheadings with a selection of 10 fonts.

 - Scale and resize individual images.

-- Option to download poster as a single image or as individual components for easy use in another application.
+- Ability to add and apply filters to images.

+- Create 2 different styles of billing credits.

+- Easily change poster size and apply filters.

+- Button to download poster.